sameeryadav71/PostgresOnSuseLinuxUsingTerraformInAWS_EC2/README.md

   system just by changing "ami" present in terraform script,but then we have to look for different commands for installing postgres.

-* We have created securiy group for inbound and outbount access of postgres database.
+* We have created security group for inbound and outbound access of postgres database.

-* Inbount rule and outbound rule are usind for accessing ec2 instance using specific port range.
+* Inbound rule(ingress) and outbound rule(egress) are used for accessing ec2 instance using specific port range.

 * CIDR block is used to decide the port range which can access the instance.